cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I test Next.js sites using Cypress?

 Yes, absolutely.
-See an example in {% url next-and-cypress-example https://github.com/bahmutov/next-and-cypress-example %} repository where we show how to instrument the application's source code to get {% url "code coverage" code-coverage %} from tests.
+See an example in the {% url next-and-cypress-example https://github.com/bahmutov/next-and-cypress-example %} repository where we show how to instrument the application's source code to get {% url "code coverage" code-coverage %} from tests.
 You can learn how to set good Cypress tests for a Next.js application in this {% url tutorial https://getstarted.sh/bulletproof-next/e2e-testing-with-cypress %}.

 ## {% fa fa-angle-right %} Can I test Gatsby.js sites using Cypress?